kss-node/kss-node/README.md

                              [string] [default: "generator/handlebars/template"]
   --mask, -m      Use a mask for detecting files containing KSS comments
                 [string] [default: "*.css|*.less|*.sass|*.scss|*.styl|*.stylus"]
-  --css           Specify the URL of a CSS file to include in the style guide
+  --css           URL of a CSS file to include in the style guide       [string] --js            URL of a JavaScript file to include in the style guide
                                                                         [string]
-  --js            Specify the URL of a JavaScript file to include in the style
-                  guide                                                 [string]
   --custom        Process a custom property name when parsing KSS comments
                                                                         [string]
   --source        Source directory to parse for KSS comments            [string]